novakklemen/d365fo_git_repo_template/README.md

 > Using the described approach you can use multiple Git repositories (e.g., solutions or customizations) on the same D365FO OneBox environment without hassle.

-To do so, follow the next instructions (before you start make sure you have Visual Studio closed):
+To do so, follow the next instructions (before you start, make sure you have Visual Studio closed):

 1. _Create Symbolic Links to your D365FO models in **<drive>:\AOSService\PackagesLocalDirectory** executing the following commands in `PowerShell` as an `Administrator`_